Stargazing Live: Stargazing Live in Australia

 In 2017, following on from the seventh series of BBC Stargazing Live in Australia, ABC TV broadcast an Australia-focused series on 4–6 April 2017, co-anchored by Brian Cox and Australian television presenter Julia Zemiro and featuring journalist Kumi Taguchi.
 The BBC Australian program was similar to the UK format, as the hosts were joined by professional astrophysicists such as Lisa Harvey-Smith and Chris Lintott, amateur astronomer Greg Quicke, and Indigenous Australian Michael Anderson who shared the astronomical knowledge of Indigenous Australians and their connection with the cosmos.
+The citizen science project discovered four new "Super Earth" exoplanets.

 A second Australian series aired on 22–24 May 2018.
 It featured a Guinness World Record for the most people simultaneously observing an object in the night sky, when approximately 40,000 registered citizens watched the moon for 10 minutes on 23 May.
+The citizen science project discovered two new type Ia supernovae.
+Comedian Tim Minchin performed the Monty Python Galaxy Song in a duet with Cox.

+A third series ran 26-28 February 2019.
+A prerecorded special Stargazing: Moon And Beyond aired on July 16, 2019.